ElektraInitiative/libelektra/src/plugins/crypto/README.md

 Per default shutdown is disabled to prevent applications like the qt-gui from crashing.
 Shutdown is enabled in the unit tests to prevent memory leaks.

-## Examples ##

-To mount a backend with the gcrypt plugin variant that uses the GPG key 859E2AD7, use:

-	kdb mount test.ecf user/t crypto_gcrypt "crypto/key=859E2AD7"

-Now you can specify a key `user/t/a` and protect its content by using:

-	kdb set user/t/a
-	kdb setmeta user/t/a crypto/encrypt 1
-	kdb set user/t/a "secret"

-The value of `user/t/a` will be stored encrypted.
-But you can still access the original value using `kdb get`:

-	kdb get user/t/a